seatable/seatable-api-php/docs/User/Api/GroupsWorkspacesApi.md

 Search Group Members

 As a group's administrator, you can use this API call to search for members in this group.
 Just give a search keyword in the `q` param.
-Attention: Although a fussy search is allowed, unlike the web interface, the search via API is still case sensitive!
+Attention: Although a fuzzy search is allowed, unlike the web interface, the search via API is still case sensitive!
 A successful search will return each member's details that fit to your search criteria.
 See example.

 ### Example